Internet of Things (IoT) | Set 2

 Learning Thermostat: can learn the home owner’s daily timetable and adjust the temperature accordingly

-Smart Lock: key-less lock which can be unlocked by means of an application that runs on your smart-phone.
+Smart Lock: A key-less lock that can be unlocked by means of an application that runs on your smartphone.

-and many more such devices that can make the life around your home much easier.
+and many more such devices that can make life around your home much easier.

-A smart-city is an urban system that uses information and communications technology in order to make the infrastructure more interactive make the infrastructure more efficient more importantly, make the infrastructure more accessible that is it is available when we need it A smart city is the need of the hour because of:
+A smart city is an urban system that uses information and communications technology in order to make the infrastructure more interactive make infrastructure more efficient more importantly, make the infrastructure more accessible that is it is available when we need it A smart city is the need of the hour because of:

 - A swiftly increasing metropolitan population

 Now, a smart city shall contain some of these features:

 Smart Homes: Smart parking lots- each parking slot shall have an occupancy sensor to sense the presence/absence of a vehicle in that particular slot.
 A vacant parking space can be chosen by the person wishing to park by simply looking at a mobile application that reflects the status of the parking place smart vehicles smart health, Smart roads, Industrial Automation, Smart retail, and many more…

 These are just two of the most common applications of the Internet of things.

 It refers to providing network connectivity & computing capabilities to everyday sensors and objects, allowing them to exchange and consume data without any human intervention or with minimal human interference.